dadja/acrawebapp/README.md

 # this is the mobile part of a software to collect data

-#it has been developped using FireBase and Flutter
+#it has been developped using FireBase and AmgularFire

-# you need to link a firebase project to this one and the web app to make it work
+# SETUP

-# you will aslo have to provide a google maps key in order to have the map working and display data on it
+  - you need to link a firebase project to this one and the web app to make it work

-##to set things up this is the process to follow
+  - you will aslo have to provide a google maps key in order to have the map working and display data on it
-  -  First from FireBase console importe the google_service.json file from you project and drop it in this project at "mobileapp/android/app/google_service.json"
+  -  First from FireBase console import the google_service.json file from you project and drop it in this project at "mobileapp/android/app/google_service.json"
   -  Second add your google maps key at "mobileapp/android/app/src/main/AndroidManifest".
 Inside that file loof for "DROPGOOGLEMAPSKEYHERE" and replace it by your key.